-Proxy certificate (PC) is used in grid computing for securing private keys, delegation and single-sign-on[1] [2].
-PC is issued by either grid users or grid proxys with limited life span.
-However there are some open problems.
-First, Grid Security Infrastructure (GSI) provides weak control on agents without a revocation mechanism for PCs.
+Proxy certificate (PC) is used in grid computing for securing private keys, dynamic grid service initialization, delegation and single-sign-on[1] [2].
+PC is issued by either grid users or other grid proxys with short life span.
+PC's private key is stored on grid nodes without encryption.
+Therefore grid users no longer need to input passphrase to access private keys again and again.
+However there are some open problems for PC management of grid computing.
+First, since there is no certificate revocation mechanism for PC, grid Security Infrastructure (GSI) provides weak control on agents.
 For instance, a PC may become invalid while computing is still underway due to network latency, underestimate, etc. Next, proxy certificate path verification is mechanically repeated in each mutual authentication, placing a heavy burden on agents to keep and exchange a long proxy certificate chain.
 Last but not least, grid participants often need to know the current delegation information, but GSI provides no means to do this.

-In this paper, Proxy Certificate Trust List (PCTL) is proposed to partially solve these problems by providing on-demand delegation trace inquiries, lightweight mutual authentication, and a proxy certificate revocation mechanism.
+In this paper, Proxy Certificate Trust List (PCTL) is proposed to partially solve these problems by providing on-demand delegation information inquiries, lightweight mutual authentication, and a kind of proxy certificate revocation mechanism.